bry-HWR/-Arduino-RGB-LED-Button-Controller/README.md

 ## Overview

-This project uses an Arduino Uno to control an RGB LED and a separate red LED using two push buttons.
+This project demonstrates how to control an RGB LED and a separate red LED using two push buttons connected to an Arduino Uno.

-The left and right button cycles through the RGB LED colors, while the right button controls the separate red LED.
-Pressing both buttons at the same time activates a special "COP mode," which turns on the blue RGB LED and the red LED together.
+The project uses digital inputs, digital outputs, and conditional logic to determine which LEDs should turn on based on the button presses.

-I built this project as part of learning Arduino programming, digital inputs and outputs, and C++.
+This project was designed and programmed from scratch as part of my journey learning Arduino programming and C++.

 ## Components Used